Defining and defending marine mammal habitat

 - entanglement in fishing nets and garbage

-- oil spills from proposed tanker traffic
+- oil spills from shipping and proposed tanker traffic

 - toxins and pollution

 Raincoast’s efforts to protect marine mammals include our Oil-Free Coast initiative and our efforts to stop both the Northern Gateway and Trans Mountain Expansion projects.
 Both projects will see a dramatic increase in tanker traffic through habitat critical to the survival of many species, including humpback, fin and resident killer whales.
 Raincoast is also a strong advocate of salmon for wildlife works to ensure an adequate supply of chinook salmon for resident killer whales.

 Ocean-going vessels pose a threat to large whales.
 In Canada, vessel strikes and underwater noise are conservation concerns for the many SARA-listed baleen whales.
 Using new and emerging technologies (like underwater drones), we can acquire much-needed information and contribute to efforts to reduce vessel strike risk